nadvolod/automation-best-practices-java/README.md

 ## Stay to the end and win a prize!

-Stay to the end and 2 lucky people can win a snazzy Back Pack!
+Stay to the end and 1 lucky person can win a snazzy Back Pack!

 <img src="./graphics/large_Sauce_Bkpk_2021.png" alt="me" width="200"/>